MuhammedBuyukkinaci/Django-CRM-Project/README.md

 28) Create templates/base.html and templates/scripts.html.
 These are layout and partial view respectively.

-29) Go to [this link](https://github.com/aniftyco/awesome-tailwindcss) for awesome css templates.
+29) Go to Tailwind CSS [this link](https://github.com/aniftyco/awesome-tailwindcss) for awesome css templates.

 30) CDN is below.
 Don't use it in production.
 In production, use a minified version.